eums/site-builder/README.md

     {"master": "https://example.com/cgi-bin/upload-site",
      "staging": "https://staging.example.com/cgi-bin/upload-site"}

-**PUBLISH_SECRET**: the secret token used for authenticating the POST request on the other end.
-This will simply be sent in the HTTP headers like this:
+**PUBLISH_SECRET**: the secret key used for authenticating the POST request on the other end.
+An HMAC-SHA1 digest is calculated for the archive, and sent in the HTTP header 'X-Signature'.
+Your 'upload-site' script should verify this digest.

-    Authorization: token <your secret>

-Your 'upload-site' script should verify this token.